eddelbuettel/cook-county-tax-model/README.md

 ### Model

-This is descibed well in the original writeup by Tanya.
+This is descibed well in the original write-up by Tanya.
 We replicate it in R.

 ### Plots

-This is also described well in the original write Tanya.
+This is also described well in the original write-up by Tanya.
 We can also replicate it.

 ### Comparison